Beginner Guide & FAQs

 Do I need to book?

-No. You show up any time you want to practice.
-If you’re new, please arrive at least 15 minutes before class to get set up and complete your registration form.
+No. You just show up any time you want to practice.
+If you’re new, come to the studio at least 15 minutes before class to get set up and complete your registration form.

-I’ve never done yoga before, will I be able to do it?
+I’ve never done yoga/ Pilates before.
+Will I be able to do it?

-The class is designed to be suitable for practitioners of all levels of experience including complete beginners.
-Every class follows the same format so you’ll get the hang of it quicker than you think.
+Our hot yoga and Pilates classes are designed to be suitable for all levels of experience including complete beginners.
 Remember, it’s about the journey, not the destination.
 Don’t worry about how ‘perfectly’ you do the postures.
 It’s the transformations that you create in your body and mind through your practice that count.

 Can I eat or drink before class?

 Drink plenty of water.
 You should always drink around 2 liters of water a day.
-On the days you practice Bikram, try to drink twice that amount.
-Exercising on a full stomach is not recommended, so try to leave 2 to 3 hours between eating and class.
+On the days you practice hot yoga or Pilates, try to drink twice that amount.
+Exercising on a full stomach is not recommended, so try to leave 2 to 3 hours between eating and a hot class.

 The yoga room is a quiet space, so please save your conversations for when you are hanging out in the chill-out area after class.
 In between the postures try to stay as still as possible.
 This is tricky to begin with and requires a lot of concentration but keep trying, as it adds another dimension to your practice which is really powerful.
 Remember that your sweat is your body’s cooling mechanism so try to avoid wiping it away.
 No hand towels in class please.